blueskye16/blueskye16/README.md

   <a name="non-formal-education"></a>Non Formal Education 🎓</a>
 </h3>

-<p align="center">As students, of course we are required to always study.
-Therefore, I always strive to gain knowledge and insight that is useful for my career.
-Here are some of them</p>

 <h4>MSIB Studi Independen Dicoding<a href="https://drive.google.com/file/d/1NE7wXhl2Nm93qgjiL3k4Cp3qJMclDQad/view?usp=drive_link" title="See Certificate"> ☑️</a></h4>

 ##### Front End Web and Back End Training | Agustus 2023 - Desember 2023